lorinkoz/django-pgschemas/docs/overview.rst

 first schema in the search path.

-``django-pgschemas``, as well as it's predecessors ``django-tenants`` and ``django-tenant-schemas``, takes advantage of PostgreSQL schemas to emulate multi-tenancy, by mapping certain URL patterns to schemas, and setting the search path accordingly.
+``django-pgschemas``, as well as it's predecessors ``django-tenants`` and ``django-tenant-schemas``, takes advantage of Postgres schemas to emulate multi-tenancy, by mapping certain URL patterns to schemas, and setting the search path accordingly.
 It also provides an API to smartly change the search path outside the request/response cycle, in order to perform schema-specific